✂️Sewing & Mending Workshops

 We’re planning sewing and mending workshops funded through the OIC Circular Economy Crisis Grant.

 These sessions will focus on repair, reuse, and practical skills, with SDT staff working alongside the Men’s Shed to deliver hands-on, friendly workshops for the community.
-We are looking to commence these mid February.

 💻 Cellnex – Technology Support Workshops